itchio/itch-docs/integrating/compatibility-policy.md

 * Specifying a removable installation medium \(DVD, etc.\) or a network installation source \(FTP, HTTP etc.\)
 * Many other custom Mojosetup features.

+### Self-extracting InstallShield archives \(Gold tier\)

+Looks like an .exe, is actually a .cab.
+We identify those and extract them without storing them on disk first.
+We've only seen one in the wild so far, but hey, better safe than sorry.

 ## Silver tier